colonket/colonket.github.io/index.md

 #### Formatting Partitions

+Use mkfs and mkswap to format the corresponding partitions into ext4 and swap partitions

 `mkfs.ext4 /dev/sda3`

 `mkswap /dev/sda2`

 ### Mounting Partitions

+Mount the installation's primary partitition to start setting up the system's files

 `mount /dev/sda3 /mnt`

+Turn on the linux swap memory of the installation's swap partition

 `swapon /dev/sda2`

 ### Installing Base Software

+Install software to the installation's file system

 `pacstrap /mnt base linux linux-firmware iproute2 net-tools dhcpcd ufw vim`

 ### Configure the System

+Tell the system where file systems and data are

 `genfstab -U /mnt >> /mnt/etc/fstab`

 #### Chroot

+Change your linux instance's root directory to be that of the installation's root directory

 `arch-chroot /mnt`

 #### Time Zone

+Set the installation's time zone

 `ln -sf /usr/share/zoneinfo/US/Central /etc/localtime`

 `hwclock --systohc`

 ##### Localization

+Establish the character encoding for the language and characters you want your system to use

 Open `/etc/locale.gen` and uncomment "en_US.UTF-8 UTF-8"